massclown/HalfSwordTrainerMod/README.md

 * Invulnerability does not need much explanation.
 Regeneration is also applied when Invulnerable.

-> Note that the game itself (not the mod!) makes your player invulnerable for a few seconds during spawn (maybe to avoid dying due to physics of the game?), and then removes invulnerability.
+> Note that the game itself (not the mod!) makes your player invulnerable for a first few seconds during spawn (maybe to avoid dying due to physics of the game?), and then removes invulnerability.

 ## Spawning things